Getting the results of a gene test

 A positive result may make you think about the choices you make in your life.
 For example, it may change when you decide to have children, and the choices you make about work and your career.

-Choosing to have preventative treatment is a very personal decision.
+Choosing to have treatment to reduce your risk is a very personal decision.
 Surgery doesn’t necessarily stop you getting cancer completely.
 Nobody can guarantee that.
 But it will reduce your risk significantly of getting that particular type of cancer.

 Surgery can also change how you feel about yourself.
 For some people the reduction in risk makes their lives much easier.
 For others the changes in their body, whether visible or not, are very difficult to cope with.
 It is important to try to think about how you will feel if you do have treatment and how you may feel if you don’t.